The House of Commons Transport Select Committee asked for views on how to increase the amount of walking and cycling -active travel.

 We note (from police STATS19 data) that in Cambridgeshire, pedestrians killed or seriously injured (KSI) have remained unchanged since 2004.
 However, cyclist KSI have increased over the years, being greater than pedestrian KSI ever since 2009.
 In the Ely District, we have had 2 cyclist deaths and 56 seriously injured between 2005 and 2016.
 In the same period, there were over 200 STAT19 pedestrian injuries (all severities) but none involved a cyclist.

 Motor vehicle occupants have KSI statistics threefold greater than either pedestrians or cyclists and of course, drivers of motor vehicles are responsible for the vast majority of KSI in other travellers.
-We also note (nationally as well as locally) a recent increase in motor vehicle occupants KSI.
+We also note a recent increase in motor vehicle occupants KSI.

 ECC is concerned by the limited scope of the DfT consultation.
 We have no objection to introducing new cycling offences but any change that does not include motor vehicle offences and penalties is a distraction from the clear needs as illustrated by the above statistics.